NOTE: Art. 875.1 eff. until Aug. 1, 2022. See Acts 2021, No. 313.

 obligations, the defendant's circumstances and ability to pay his financial obligations change,

-the defendant or his attorney may file a motion with the court to reevaluate the defendant's
+the state, the defendant, or the defendant's attorney may file a motion with the court to

-circumstances and determine, in the same manner as the initial determination, whether under
+reevaluate the defendant's circumstances and determine, in the same manner as the initial

 F. If, at the termination or end of the defendant's term of supervision, any restitution